Study about the blue of the universe

-As a potter living in a world already full of objects, several years ago I chose to stop producing pottery.
-But I have continued to maintain a very strong connection with objects, mostly with daily or even mundane objects around me.
-I consider that our environments (spaces, smells, colors, objects, etc.) have a real impact on us.
+As a potter living in a world already full of objects, several years ago I chose to stop making pottery as a living.
+But I have continued to maintain a very strong connection with objects, mostly with daily or even mundane objects.
+I consider that our environments (spaces, light, smells, colors, objects, etc.) have a deep impact on us.
 I totally relate to what the artist Mat Chivers describes here: "For 200 000 years, human beings have handle materials and as we handle those materials there is been a sort of reciprocal feedback.
 And those materials have actually shaped our own neurology and our physiology.
 You know, the tools that we have made have always shaped us in return."
 As a collector of small various treasures and also as a “maker”, I want to play with both sources of objects to create narratives.

 Musée d’art de Joliette, Entrevue : Mat Chivers (Migrations), 2018, https://www.youtube.com/watch?v=mZGFZN07PYU&feature=emb_logo.